IntersectMBO/plutus/doc/tutorials/contract-testing.rst

 Introducing the dynamic logic monad
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 We write this kind of test using 'dynamic logic' wrapped in a monad, which just means that we write test case generators that can mix random actions, specified actions, and assertions.
-These generators are little programs in the DL_ monad, such as this one:
+These generators are little programs in the :hsobj:`Plutus.Contract.Test.ContractModel.DL` monad, such as this one:

 .. literalinclude:: GameModel.hs
    :start-after: START unitTest v1
    :end-before: END unitTest v1

-This DL_ fragment simply specifies a unit test in terms of the underlying ContractModel_ we have already seen, using `action <actionFun_>`_ to include a specific `Action <ActionType>`_ in the test.
+This :hsobj:`Plutus.Contract.Test.ContractModel.DL` fragment simply specifies a unit test in terms of the underlying :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel` we have already seen, using :hsobj:`Plutus.Contract.Test.ContractModel.action` to include a specific :hsobj:`Plutus.Contract.Test.ContractModel.Action` in the test.
 To run such a test, we must specify a QuickCheck property such as

 .. literalinclude:: GameModel.hs
    :start-after: START propDL
    :end-before: END propDL

-which uses forAllDL_ to generate a test sequence from the ``dl`` provided, and runs it using the same underlying property as before.
+which uses :hsobj:`Plutus.Contract.Test.ContractModel.forAllDL` to generate a test sequence from the ``dl`` provided, and runs it using the same underlying property as before.
 The execution is checked against the model, so *we do not need to add any further assertions* to this unit test.
-This gives us a very convenient way to define unit tests for a contract specified by a ContractModel_.
+This gives us a very convenient way to define unit tests for a contract specified by a :hsobj:`Plutus.Contract.Test.ContractModel.ContractModel`.

 We can run this test as follows: